sez11a/liferay-learn/docs/dxp/7.x/en/headless-delivery/content-delivery-apis/rest-builder/introduction-to-rest-builder.md

 Objects are each defined with a name, a `type` (usually `object`, unless it only represents a basic type), and then a list of `properties` (their fields in the Java code) that they contain.
 Each of the properties also has a `type`, as well as a `description` that will be used for generated Java documentation.

-Here is an example of a `components` section that defines one new schema (for a "BasicUser", with only a name and ID):
+Here is an example of a `components` section that defines one new schema (for a `BasicUser` object, with only a name and ID):

 ```
 components: